edisonpapers/lathrops-notes/1/README.md

 .ve-media D9004AFW- Image 30
 	Aluminium=
 P
-	<X>a■Rigid bRoad bed bandedb driving wheels for elasticity.
+	==X=={description= "marginalia added by Lathrop"}.
+Rigid bRoad bed bandedb driving wheels for elasticity.
 	Music instruments controlledb by Jacquard tapes.
 	Phono publishing houses Kept star Cos of actors & stage and produced for family use Kinetographic phonograms of whole Dramas & Operas— No theatres with actors in Vogue
 AB
-	<X■Detail?>a■Artificial Wood formed of compressed chloro-Celluloser Chlorinized & asbestos fibre & Talc—with solvent boiledb <?>s & worked like wood■fibre disintegated by water under pressure.— Bricks made 6 times the present side & dried in large iron chambers rapidly with 50 pct of sand prevent shrinking■Cement used composed of a mixture of lime & Clay with Nitre producing intense local heat when in situ back fusingb surfaces together.
+	==X=={description= "marginalia added by Lathrop"}.
+Artificial Wood formed of compressed chloro-Celluloser Chlorinized & asbestos fibre & Talc—with solvent boiledb <?>s & worked like wood■fibre disintegated by water under pressure.— Bricks made 6 times the present side & dried in large iron chambers rapidly with 50 pct of sand prevent shrinking■Cement used composed of a mixture of lime & Clay with Nitre producing intense local heat when in situ back fusingb surfaces together.
 	Animal matter not used■fixation of nitrogen produced vegitable nitrogenous articles in Endless number so vegitable steaks etc
 ABRS
-	<X>a■Artificial silk made from by _____ one of the Nitrogen Compounds squirted into a Vacuum—also by nitrocelluose squirted and into into fibre a continuously workedb Vacuous space, & subsequently reduced to Cellulose by Hot Sulphydrate of ammonia under pressure—
+	==X=={description= "marginalia added by Lathrop"}.
+Artificial silk made from by _____ one of the Nitrogen Compounds squirted into a Vacuum—also by nitrocelluose squirted and into into fibre a continuously workedb Vacuous space, & subsequently reduced to Cellulose by Hot Sulphydrate of ammonia under pressure—

 .ve-media D9004AFW- Image 31
 	applies Electricity foot dia— dif quant sugar etc■artfcl Light AB
-	<X>a■Hypnotizg Machine—
-	Cannon balls form cannot.
+	==X=={description= "marginalia added by Lathrop"}.
+Hypnotizg Machine— Cannon balls form cannot.
 Cannon prevent busting by 2nd Chamber outside to make Counter pressure Forts defenderb■solidb streams of water on 50▪000 lbs of pressure square inch with alternating current capable being thrown horizontally 1000 ft.— humanitarian unconscious—
 Everything so efficient & deadly war obselete keept up for show—
 	Panama—canal— work up ship RR biz—
 AB
-	<X>a■Color Music—
-	7th Sense—
+	==X=={description= "marginalia added by Lathrop"}.
+Color Music— 7th Sense—
 	Gold Silver transformed from Lead— Platinum not yet transformable— Military Signally—
 A
-	<X>a■Ocean teleghy between ships at sea■<OK>
+	==X=={description= "marginalia added by Lathrop"}.
+Ocean teleghy between ships at sea■<OK>
 	Cyclones were found to be do to the a change in the the Electrical Conditionsb atmosphere that forrest produces quiet equalization & done away with them.
 That whole west which were once plains were now thickly— Tree Cultiv by state.
 AB